 Changes to the LCWRA element for existing claimants have been removed from the Bill.
 If you are an existing claimant, you will continue to receive the same amount of health element as before, and the amount will not be frozen.

-New claimants who claim after April 2026, will get only half the amount of the LCWRA element and so will lose about £50 per week and then the rate will be frozen until 2029/30.
-However some of this loss will be offset by the increase of £30 to the standard rate of Universal Credit.
-This is deeply concerning as it means an average loss of £3,000 per year to new sick and disabled claimants.
+New claimants (except those with less than 12 months to live) who claim after April 2026, will get only half the amount of the LCWRA element and so will lose about £50 per week and then the rate will be frozen until 2029/30.
+However some of this loss will be offset by the increase of £30 to the standard rate of Universal Credit (as part of the Bill the Government committed to increasing the stabdard rate by 4.5% above inflation every year from 2026/27 to 2029/30).
+This cut to the LCWRA element is still deeply concerning as it means an average loss of £2,370 per year to new sick and disabled claimants.

 The name of this extra amount will also be changed to the 'health element'.